best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 Most analysis will have an ingest or input stage, a processing stage, and a reporting stage.
 You should use folders within each project to separate raw data, documentation, source code (or `src`) and results.

-A typical analytical project folder in python might look like:
+A typical analytical project folder in Python might look like:

 ```` {tabs}
 ``` {code-tab} py